 Wait for his yapping to stop before rewarding your dog with praises and treats.
 Mind that this method requires patience, especially if he is prone to bark for hours.

-Family members must also be informed how to react when your dog starts this attention-seeking behaviour.
 Everyone in the household should be consistent in applying this technique or else your efforts will be wasted.

 “My dog barks at everything that passes by.
 What should I do?”
 It is not advisable to use a bark collar to prevent your dog from barking, as this may create negative effects on your dog.

 Putting him in a room facing away from the busy area in your neighbourhood is also a good idea.
-This method can be applied to dogs that are prone to alarm or territorial barking,
+This method can be applied to dogs that are prone to alarm or territorial barking.

 Is your dog’s barking caused by certain sounds?
 Use noise masking to keep him from hearing it.
 Turn on the radio or dial up the sound of the television to drown out the sounds that trigger his barking.